Resources

 What is the 30-day deadline?

-The relevant period is 30 days from the date on the Notice of Intention.
-Your observations and any contractor nomination must be received by the landlord before this deadline.
-Sending on the last day is risky.
-Send as early as you can.
+The relevant period is 30 days from the date printed on the Notice of Intention — not the date you received it.
+Your observations and any contractor nomination must reach your landlord before this deadline.
+Send your letter well before the last day to be safe.

-Do I have to complete all three sections?
+Do I have to complete all three sections of the letter?

 This template is for general guidance only and does not constitute legal advice.
 If you are in any doubt about your rights or obligations, seek independent legal advice before sending.
 Read our full disclaimer.